influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/installation.md

 Kapacitor has two binaries:

-* kapacitor -- a CLI program for calling the Kapacitor API.
+* kapacitor: a CLI program for calling the Kapacitor API.
-* kapacitord -- the Kapacitor server daemon.
+* kapacitord: the Kapacitor server daemon.

 You can download the binaries directly from the [downloads](https://influxdata.com/downloads/#kapacitor) page.